just-rich/servcaster/README.md

 Lists all servers the bot is in via console logs.
 If the bot has permission to create invite links, it will include one next to the server name.

+## To Do
+- If there are 2 channels matching any of the keywords, and bot doesn't have perms to send in the 1st channel matching a keyword, it fails and doesn't think to try to the next channel.
+This needs fixed.

 ### Author
 slapped together by [rich](https://richw.xyz) to notify servers of bot's switching to other applications